guardianproject/haven/README.md

 ### Notifications

-When one of the sensors is triggered (reaches the sensibility threshold) a notifications is sent through the following channels (if enabled).
+When one of the sensors is triggered (reaches the sensibility threshold) a notifications are sent through the following channels (if enabled).

 - SMS: a message is sent to the number specified when monitoring started
 - Signal: if configured, can send end-to-end encryption notifications via Signal

-Notifications are sent through a service running in background that is defined in class `MonitorService`.
+Notifications are sent through a service running in the background that is defined in class `MonitorService`.

 ### Remote Access

 All event logs and captured media can be remotely accessed through a [Tor Onion Service](https://www.torproject.org/docs/onion-services).
-Haven must be configured as an Onion Service, and requires the device to also have [Orbot: Tor for Android](https://guardianproject.info/apps/orbot) installed and running.
+Haven must be configured as an Onion Service and requires the device to also have [Orbot: Tor for Android](https://guardianproject.info/apps/orbot) installed and running.

 ## ATTRIBUTIONS